AdobeDocs/graphql-mesh-gateway/src/pages/reference/transforms/federation.md

 ---
-title: federation Transform (Apollo) | API Mesh for Adobe Developer App Builder
+title: federation | API Mesh for Adobe Developer App Builder
+description: Learn how to add specification-compliant resolvers and directives with the federation transform.
 ---

 # `federation` transform